 If your cat has a clean bill of health, then you should look at its diet.
 Ask yourself: Has there been a recent dietary change or indiscretion?
 Did you change your cat's food or treats?
 Did your cat get into something it shouldn't have eaten?
 Any of these things may be causing excessive gas.
 If your cat gets different types of foods on a regular basis, consider keeping a food journal to track the relationship between diet and your cat's gas.

 How to Prevent Cat Farts

 The best way to keep your cat's farts to a minimum is to feed a quality cat food that agrees with your cat and to minimize dietary changes.
 Regular administration of probiotics may also help.
 Avoid feeding items containing lactose, such as milk, and take your cat in for regular check-ups with your veterinarian to catch any intestinal problems early.
-Regular administration of intestinal parasite preventatives are also recommended.
+Regular administration of intestinal parasite preventatives is also recommended.

 Yao, Chaoqun, and Liza S Köster.
 Tritrichomonas Foetus Infection, A Cause Of Chronic Diarrhea In The Domestic Cat.
 Veterinary Research, vol 46, no. 1, 2015.
 Springer Science And Business Media LLC, doi:10.1186/s13567-015-0169-0

 Verbrugghe, Adronie, and Myriam Hesta.
 Cats And Carbohydrates: The Carnivore Fantasy?.
 Veterinary Sciences, vol 4, no. 4, 2017, p.
 55. MDPI AG, doi:10.3390/vetsci4040055

 Inflammatory Bowel Disease.
 Cornell University College Of Veterinary Medicine, 2020